saucelabs/sauce-docs/docs/mobile-apps/features/camera-image-injection.md

 Do you have a mobile app with the ability to take images on the device camera, then process or store them within the app (e.g., scanning/depositing a check on banking app)?

-___Camera Image Injection___ – also known as camera mocking – is a Sauce Labs Real Device Cloud (RDC) core feature that simulates taking a picture through your mobile app.
+Camera image injection, also known as camera mocking, is a Sauce Labs Real Device Cloud (RDC) core feature that simulates taking a picture through your mobile app.
 It then allows you to test your app's camera-based functionality and deliver the best possible user experience.

 You employ the built-in device camera in your live and automated testing and perform test cases that require taking images with any of the device cameras.
 To mimic the system camera behavior during a test, you'll provide the app with an image of your choosing.
 Your app will access the camera and instead of getting back the picture of the device camera, it'll retrieve the uploaded image.